2026 Guide

 What Is a 1040?
 How to Read One

 1040 means the main U.S. individual income tax return you file with the IRS each year.
-Here is a plain-English guide to what it is and how to read every field.
+Here is a plain-English guide to the document and its commonly used fields.

 What is a 1040?